-The device is located on a different subnet

-If the IP address intended for the device and the IP address of the computer used to access the device are located on different subnets, you cannot set the IP address.
+The device is located on a different subnet IP address intended for the device and the IP address of the computer used to access the device are located on different subnets, you cannot set the IP address.
 Contact your network administrator to obtain an IP address.

-The IP address is being used by another device

-Disconnect the Axis device from the network.
-Run the ping command (in a Command/DOS window, type ping and the IP address of the device):
+The IP address is being used Disconnect the Axis device from the network.
+Run the ping command (in a Command/DOS window, by another device type ping and the IP address of the device):